davide-talesco/paip/README.md

 handlers, which is probably not what you want.

 ## OBSERVE
-Paip can also observe messages passively, without interacting with the caller.
+**PAIP** can also observe messages passively, without interacting with the caller.

 `paip.observe(subject, handler)`